carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 - Infrastructure as a Service - **IaaS** (Examples: EC2, ELB, VPC)

   - Basic building blocks for cloud IT and typically provide access to networking features, computers (virtual or on dedicated hardware), and data storage space.
-  - Highest level of flexibility and management control over your IT resources
+  - Highest level of flexibility and management control over your IT resources.

 - Platform as a Service - **PaaS** (Examples: Elastic Beanstalk, Fargate)

-  - Platforms as a service remove the need for organizations to manage the underlying infrastructure (usually hardware and operating systems)
+  - Platforms as a service remove the need for organizations to manage the underlying infrastructure (usually hardware and operating systems).
   - This helps you be more efficient as you don’t need to worry about resource procurement, capacity planning, software maintenance, patching, or any of the other undifferentiated heavy lifting involved in running your application.

 - Software as a Service - **SaaS** (Examples: ECS, Aurora, ECR)

   - It is completed product that is run and managed by the service provider ("end-user applications").
-  - You do not not only need to think about how the underlying infrastructure is managed (PaaS) but also how the service is maintained; you only need to think about how you will use that particular piece of software
+  - You do not not only need to think about how the underlying infrastructure is managed (PaaS) but also how the service is maintained; you only need to think about how you will use that particular piece of software.

 #### Deployment Models